Water Damage Restoration: Checking The Pressure Of Your Pipes In Madison

 We are all on high alert for frozen pipes during winter here in Madison.
-This is because we are no strangers to freezing temperatures, and we also know the water damage and restoration costs that ensue when a frozen pipe bursts.
-The thing is though, pipes do not burst because they are frozen, but rather as a result of the increased pressure in the pipe that frozen water produces.
+This is because we are no strangers to freezing temperatures, and we also know the water damage and restoration costs that ensue when frozen pipes burst.
+The thing is, though, pipes do not burst because they are frozen but rather as a result of the increased pressure in the pipe that frozen water produces.
 Any time the pressure gets too high inside pipes, leaks or bursts occur in an effort to release the pressure.
-Here are three main reasons why pressure can get too high inside pipes, and how that could result in you needing water damage restoration.
+Here are three main reasons why pressure can get too high inside pipes and how that could result in you needing water damage restoration.

-The last thing that can lead to increased pressure in pipes is buildup of minerals and deposits.
+- The last thing that can lead to increased pressure in pipes is a buildup of minerals and deposits.
 This is just one reason why water softeners are so beneficial.
-Hard water has a high mineral content so it leaves behind more mineral deposits in your pipes.
-This can speed up corrosion, and greatly decrease the lifespan of your pipes and other plumbing fixtures.
+Hard water has a high mineral content, so it leaves behind more mineral deposits in your pipes.
+This can speed up corrosion and greatly decrease the lifespan of your pipes and other plumbing fixtures.
 Water softeners remove the excess minerals from the water by creating an ion exchange between positively charged calcium and magnesium and negatively charged resin beads inside the softener.
 A salt tank is then used to create a brine that removes the collected minerals from the resin beads and flushes them out.
-A water softener means less build up in your pipes over time, meaning less pressure builds us and less risk of leaks.
+A water softener means less build-up in your pipes over time, meaning less pressure builds up and less risk of leaks.

 We know this may seem like a lot, but taking precautionary steps may just save you from needing water damage restoration.
 In the unfortunate event that you do sustain significant water damage due to broken pipes, be sure to contact the restoration experts at White Knight Carpet Rescue for help.